 Till now you must have completed the first as well as the second readings.
-Because revision is very important.
+Because revision is very important for a strong foundation.

 Up to June, you will be ready for prelims, and as soon as you give your prelims, don’t think whether you will crack it or not, just start preparing for UPSC mains.

-In other words, just continue your routine as per your UPSC preparation timetable.
-Because one wasted day can be reason enough to fail exams.
+In other words, just continue your routine as per your UPSC preparation time table.

 A daily schedule provides direction, keeps you focused, and helps you measure your progress and maintain a disciplined lifestyle.

 A time table can be customized for your study habits, focus, and requirements.
 This article explained how to formulate and act in accordance with a time table for UPSC preparation to succeed in Civil Services Examination.